-What is the best brand of solar panels in Australia?
+What is the best solar panels in 2022 in Australia?
 And what solar panels should you install for your home or business?
 We take a look at the most popular brands of solar panels in Australia and determine which are the best for you.

 The chart below displays all the solar panel manufacturers we are discussing in this article – in no order of preference.

 This article shows the following: Sumec Phono Solar vs LG Solar vs Q Cells vs Winaico vs Canadian Solar vs REC, Tindo Solar vs Sunpower vs JA Solar vs Longi Solar vs GCL vs Solarwatt vs Hyundia vs Jinko Solar vs Seraphim vs Suntech vs Trina Solar vs Risen Solar.

 Firstly, rating solar panels in order of what is “best” can be an awkward task.
 From our experience, the only people who tell you a solar panel is undoubtably the “best” without knowing your situation, usually have a vested interest in selling only that solar panel.
 For example, if a solar company have a warehouse full of Sunpower Solar panels, then the sales staff will most likely be encouraged to tell the potential customer that Sunpower are the “best” solar panels.
 But how much of this is true and how much is exaggerated in order to maximise profits?